 EXPLORE THE OTHER SIDE OF THE SMOKIES!

 Vacationing in Gatlinburg?
 Let the adventure continue on a day trip to Haywood County, located just two hours away in the heart of the NC Smokies.
-From locally-inspired menus, art, and shopping in Waynesville and Canton to endless outdoor adventures in Maggie Valley, Lake Junaluska and Clyde, this side of the mountain may feel a bit quieter, but it’s just as exciting.
+From locally-inspired menus, art, shopping and endless outdoor adventures in our five mountain towns, his side of the mountain may feel a bit quieter, but it’s just as exciting.

 HOW TO GET TO HAYWOOD COUNTY FROM GATLINBURG

 The drive is truly part of the adventure.
 Choose your route below:

 Take the Scenic Route: From Gatlinburg, take US-441 until you hit the Blue Ridge Parkway.
 Take a left onto the Parkway until you hit US-19 North toward Maggie Valley.
 This is one of the most scenic road trips in the United States, so plan to pull over and take pictures of the beautiful mountain vistas.

 Take the Faster Route: Take US-321 to TN-32.
 Get on I-40 East until you hit US-19 South toward Maggie Valley.
 It might not be as show-stopping as taking the parkway, but as we like to say: every route is the scenic route.

 Once you’ve crossed the Haywood County line, planning your perfect day trip from Gatlinburg is easy—you just have to know where to start.
 So, what’s your speed?
 Are you a city slicker or nature enthusiast?
 Craving a home-cooked breakfast or decadent dinner?
 On a family road trip or romantic weekend away?
 No matter what kind of traveler you are, you’ll find an ideal mix of unforgettable experiences just across the North Carolina state line.